agourlay/agourlay.github.io/content/2022-10-03-brute-forcing-protected-zip-rust.md

 ```

 The threads can exit their looping state by probing a stop signal materialized by an `Arc<AtomicBool>` which is safe and cheap to operate.

+Even the worker thread which finds the password will simply wait for the signal, this way we avoid having to handle the special case where there is only a single worker.

 And for the wiring and actual graceful shutdown.